ROCE Mastery: Investor’s Guide to Formulas & Examples

 Interpreting ROCE Ratios

 ROCE is generally expressed as a percentage or fraction.
-A higher ROCE signifies that a company is using its capital better to generate profits — it is operating more efficiently and profitably.
+A higher ROCE signifies that a company is using its capital more efficiently and profitably to generate profits.

 Investors should compare ROCEs across companies, industries, and sectors to get an accurate picture.
 Generally speaking, higher ROCEs are favorable, with lower ones being unfavorable.